 Risk of Bias

 Bias is usually defined as presence of systematic error within a study leading to distorted or flawed study results, hampering the internal validity of that study.
 In prediction model development and validation, there are known features which make a study at risk of bias, although there is limited empirical evidence to demonstrate the most important sources of bias.
-We define risk of bias to occur when shortcomings in the study design, conduct or analysis lead to systematically distorted estimates of model predictive performance or to an inadequate model to address the research question.
-Model predictive performance is typically evaluated using calibration and discrimination, and sometimes (notably in diagnostic model studies) classification measures (Box 4).(8) To understand bias in study estimates of model predictive performance, it helps to think about how a hypothetical methodologically robust prediction model (development or validation) study would have been designed, conducted and analysed.
+We define risk of bias to occur when shortcomings in study design, conduct or analysis lead to systematically distorted estimates of model predictive performance or to an inadequate model to address the research question.
+Model predictive performance is typically evaluated using calibration and discrimination, and sometimes (notably in diagnostic model studies) classification measures (Box 4).(8) When assessing risk of bias, it helps to think about how the equivalent hypothetical methodologically robust prediction model study would have been designed, conducted and analysed.

 Applicability

 Concerns for the applicability of primary studies to the review question can arise when the study population, predictors or outcomes of a primary study differ from those specified in the review question.
-Applicability concerns may arise when participants in the prediction model study are from a different medical setting than the population defined in the review question.
-For example, participants in a primary prediction model study may be enrolled from a hospital setting but the review question specifically relates to participants in primary care.
-The reported prediction model discrimination and calibration may not be applicable as patients in hospital settings typically have more severe disease than patients in primary care.(37, 42)
+For example, applicability concerns may arise when participants in the prediction model study are from a different medical setting than the targeted population defined in the review question (Table 2).
+A prediction model developed in secondary care may have different discrimination and calibration in primary care as patients in hospital settings typically have more severe disease than patients in primary care.(37, 42)

-For systematic reviews where eligibility criteria as well as predictors and outcomes of the primary studies directly match the review question, there will be no concerns for applicability of a primary study for the review.
+For systematic reviews where participants, predictors and outcomes of the primary studies directly match the review question, there will likely be small concerns about applicability of the study.
 However, typically systematic reviews have inclusion criteria that are broader than the precise focus of the review question.

-It is important to note that in reviews aiming to meta-analyse the predictive performance of a specific prediction model (and thus only the external validation studies of that model need to be reviewed, see Box 3), bias and applicability concerns should here not be confused with heterogeneity in model performance across different studies.
-Even when all validation studies are unbiased, the true predictive performance of a model naturally tends to change across validation studies due to differences in, for example, the case-mix of their participants or in the definition and measurement of predictors or outcomes.(19) In the analysis phase, comparable to meta-analyses of treatments and diagnostic tests, the reviewer needs to analyse whether there is still heterogeneity in the reported predictive performance measures of the model.
-If present, such heterogeneity needs to be reported or prediction intervals are estimated.(18)
+We note that bias and applicability concerns should here not be confused with heterogeneity in predictive performance of a particular model across different validation studies, that may result for example from different disease severities or case-mix.(19) Variation of performance of a model across multiple validations can be reported with relevant prediction intervals, as part of investigation of heterogeneity using meta-analysis methods.(18)

 Applying PROBAST